Carnival Panorama Ship Review and Photos

 During the ship’s Fun Day at Sea, a special Sea Day brunch is served in the main dining room.
 The massive menu offers everything from breakfast favorites to classic lunch dishes.

-Although you will find a selection of items that come with an additional fee, the vast majority of items are free of charge.
+Although there is a selection of items that require an additional fee, the vast majority are free of charge.

 Lido Marketplace

-Located on deck 10 is the buffet where guests will flock in the morning and for lunch.
-The buffet has two sections that basically mirror one another.
+The buffet, located on deck 10, is where guests will flock in the morning and for lunch.
+The buffet has two sections that mirror one another.

-You’ll find a nice sized salad bar, meat carving station, your basic hot dishes, a dessert station, the Carnival Deli, ice cream machines, and a complimentary gelato stand.
+You’ll find a nice-sized salad bar, meat carving station, basic hot dishes, a dessert station, the Carnival Deli, ice cream machines, and a complimentary gelato stand.

-Seating in the Lido Marketplace is plentiful, basically forming a giant rectangle around the food stations.
-There are also tables set up by both the midship and aft pools.
+Seating in the Lido Marketplace is plentiful.
+The food stations are arranged in a giant rectangle around the Lido Marketplace, which also has tables set up by the midship and aft pools.

-Two of the more popular dining spaces onboard, Guy’s Smokehouse Brewhouse and Guy’s Burger Joint, are a result of Carnival’s relationship with celebrity chef Guy Fieri.
+Two of the more popular dining spaces onboard, Guy’s Smokehouse Brewhouse and Guy’s Burger Joint, result from Carnival’s relationship with celebrity chef Guy Fieri.

 The Smokehouse serves complimentary BBQ on embarkation day and on sea days until 2:30 pm, while the Burger Joint is open every day until 6:30 pm.